jebrown/Marlin/README.md

 "G40 A"  which should make the entire calibration

 Two new parameters have been added to G40 :
-I : maximum number of iteration (by default 100)
+  + I : maximum number of iteration (by default 100)
-P : target precision (by default 0.03 mm)
+  + P : target precision (by default 0.03 mm)
+  + Q : divider for the speed of final z_probe approach (from 2 quick, to 50 very slow)

 This firmware supports M665 A B C (but it is not to modify tower angles as original RichCattel version but diagonal rod length).